Portland Middle School serves 196 students in grades 7-8.

 Portland Middle School ranks among the top 20% of public schools in Connecticut for:

-Portland Middle School's student population of 221 students has stayed relatively flat over five school years.
+Portland Middle School's student population of 196 students has declined by 9% over five school years.

 (offers virtual instruction)